Sainsbury Institute Privacy Statement

-Unless explicitly stated to the contrary, all rights, including copyright, in the content of these web pages (including, but not limited to, SISJAC logo, and all text, layout, graphics, icons and artwork) are owned or controlled for these purposes by SISJAC irrespective of whether a copyright symbol and/or statement is present.
+Unless explicitly stated to the contrary, all rights, including copyright, in the content of these web pages (including, but not limited to the SISJAC logo and all text, layout, graphics, icons and artwork) are owned or controlled for these purposes by SISJAC, irrespective of whether a copyright symbol and/or statement is present.

 In accessing SISJAC’s web pages, you agree that you may only download the content for your own personal non-commercial use.
 The material on these web pages should not be used, copied, stored or transmitted outside SISJAC in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior written consent of SISJAC or in accordance with the Copyright, Designs and Patents Act 1988.